baldzhiyski/RecipeApp/README.md

    ```
 ## 2. Build and Start the Docker Containers

-Use the provided credentials for cloduinary or get your own : Make sure you have a [Cloudinary](https://cloudinary.com/) account.
+Get your own cloudinary credentials  : Make sure you have a [Cloudinary](https://cloudinary.com/) account.
 Follow these steps:

 1. **Register on Cloudinary**: Sign up for a Cloudinary account if you don’t have one already.
 2. **Create an API Key**: In your Cloudinary dashboard, create an API key to use for this project.